Healthdirect Free Australian health advice you can count on.

 What is the temporomandibular joint (TMJ)?

-The temporomandibular joint (TMJ) is the joint that connects the jaw to the skull.
-There is a TMJ on each side of the face, in front of each ear.
-These joints allow the movements needed for speaking, eating and facial expression.
+The temporomandibular joint (TMJ) is the joint that connects your jaw to your skull.
+There is a TMJ on each side of your face, in front of each ear.
+The joints have a complex motion.

 What are the symptoms of TMJ dysfunction?